Intersection Accident Claims in Ada, OK

 Complex Decision-Making

-Drivers must process multiple sources of information simultaneously: complex environmental information.
+Drivers must manage multiple sources of information simultaneously: complex environmental information.

 Multiple Vulnerable Road Users